Lula Galvão

-Lula Galvão (born Luiz Guilherme Farias Galvão in 1962) is a Brazilian guitarist and arranger.
+Lula Galvão (born Luis Guilherme Farias Galvão in 1962) is a Brazilian guitarist and arranger.
 He has worked with musicians including Caetano Veloso, Guinga, Rosa Passos, Leila Pinheiro Rosa Passos, Ivan Lins and Cláudio Roditi.

 Career

 He began his career in Brasília, Federal District with singer Rosa Passos and later worked as an arranger and performer on several of her several albums.
 He performed with Ivan Lins at concerts in the United States (Hollywood Bowl, Blue Note Jazz Club, San Francisco Jazz Festival, Clifford Brown Jazz Festival) and in Japan.
 With Guinga he performed at the Festival of the Guitar (Córdoba, Spain), with the Los Angeles Philharmonic (Disney Hall) with Vince Mendoza, John F. Kennedy Center for the Performing Arts (Washington D.C.), Spivey Hall (Georgia), HotHouse jazz club (Chicago), with Rosa Passos at the jazz festival in Berne, Switzerland, and with cellist Jaques Morelenbaum in Europe.
 He has also performed with Helio Alves, Paquito D'Rivera, Claudio Roditi, and Raul de Souza.
 He has recorded with Chico Buarque, Chano Dominguez, Frank Gambale, Leila Pinheiro, Kenny Rankin, Henri Salvador, and Wagner Tiso.
 In Guitar Player magazine of Brazil, he was voted one of the ten most popular guitarists in Brazil.